-An inpatient treatment center affords those who seek treatment many opportunities not offered by traditional therapy.
-Inpatient care allows people who have PTSD the chance to escape the triggers of home life and focus entirely upon recovery and healing.
+An inpatient mental health treatment center affords those who seek treatment many opportunities not offered by traditional therapy.
+Inpatient care at a mental health center allows people who have PTSD the chance to escape the triggers of home life and focus entirely upon recovery and healing.
 In an inpatient center, you’ll have a multidisciplinary team of mental health professionals who will approach your struggles with years of dedicated care and provide an individualized approach to care that allows you to truly begin down the road to successful recovery.

 Program Philosophy and Benefits

-At Vantage Point, we fully believe that the best approach to mental health and chemical dependency starts with a proper assessment process that allows our team of professionals to truly understand the struggles of those who come to us.
-We believe that individualized care is the only way to treat disorders such as PTSD and offer each person that comes to us a plan of care tailored to his or her unique needs.
+At Vantage Point, located in Fayetteville, AR, we fully believe that the best approach to mental health and chemical dependency starts with a proper assessment process that allows our team of professionals at our center to truly understand the struggles of those who come to us.
+We believe that individualized mental health care is the only way to treat disorders such as PTSD and offer each person that comes to our center a plan of care tailored to his or her unique needs.
 Vantage Point understands that simply treating the symptoms of the presenting disorder is not the way to properly provide mental health treatment – we maintain that the best way to treat PTSD and other disorders is through treating the whole person – mind, body, and spirit.

 Treatment Options Offered at Vantage Point

-When you first come to us for treatment and care of your PTSD, you’ll undergo a number of evaluations that will allow us to properly form a picture of your struggles and ways we can help you.
+When you first come to our center for treatment and care of your PTSD, you’ll undergo a number of evaluations that will allow us to properly form a picture of your mental health struggles and ways we can help you.
 The medical exam will diagnose any medical complications that may have resulted from your PTSD and determine if there are any medical causes for your symptoms.
-Our psychiatric evaluation will allow us to determine the severity of your PTSD and diagnose any co-occurring mental health disorders such as depression.
-When we have compiled the results of these evaluations, we will sit down and work with you and your loved ones to create a plan of care for your stay with us as well as potential aftercare options.
+Our center’s psychiatric evaluation will allow us to determine the severity of your PTSD and diagnose any co-occurring mental health disorders such as depression.
+When we have compiled the results of these evaluations, we will sit down and work with you and your loved ones to create a plan of care for your stay at our center, as well as potential aftercare options.

-Medication may be used as a way to manage the symptoms of your post-traumatic stress disorder.
+Medication may be used as a way to manage the symptoms of your posttraumatic stress disorder.
 Certain antidepressants and antianxiety agents will allow for symptom reduction so that you can best focus upon your healing.
 While some people may only be on medication for a short while and tapered down, most will require long-term medication management.
-You’ll work closely with your treatment team to determine efficacy and adjust medications as needed.
+You’ll work closely with your treatment team at our center to determine efficacy and adjust medications as needed.

 Individual therapy is a great way for people with PTSD to learn ways to cope with their symptoms.
 Through a technique called cognitive-behavioral therapy (CBT), you’ll be able to see the ways in which your negative thoughts affect your behaviors and ways in which you see the world.
-You’ll work on anger management, coping with stress, and relapse prevention in individual therapy.
+You’ll work on anger management, coping with stress, and relapse prevention in individual therapy while at our center.

 Group therapy can be helpful for people with PTSD to relearn social skills that may have been changed as a result of the traumatic event.
 You’ll work with others who’ve similarly struggled so that you can all grow, learn, and heal from your trauma.
-Group topics may include coping strategies, problem solving, and management of triggers.
+Our center’s group topics may include coping strategies, problem solving, and management of triggers.

-As Vantage Point believes in a whole person healing process, we offer a few experiential methods designed to complement your traditional therapeutic approaches.
+As Vantage Point believes in a whole person healing process, we offer a few experiential methods at out center that are designed to complement your traditional, therapeutic approaches.
 These may include:

 - School-based programming (for children and adolescents)